Hastelang/Haste/README.md

 # Why use Haste

 Don't, right now.
 Haste will become a full programming language.
-It is ment to rival Rust in terms of correctness and safety, while cutting the learning curve dramatically.
+It will rival Rust in terms of correctness and safety, while cutting the learning curve dramatically.

 # Docs